-Today’s blog post is focused on wellbeing at home and I’m sharing a few ideas to decorate your space with your mental health in mind.
+Today’s blog post is focused on styling around wellbeing at home and I’m sharing a few ideas to decorate your space with your mental health in mind.
 In collaboration with Habitat.

 This blog post is focused on styling an Outdoor/Indoor space and its own positive qualities when it comes to contributing and balancing our mental health.